UNITED STATES

 Income Tax Expense

-UNIFI’s (benefit) provision for income taxes for the three months ended October 1, 2023 and October 2, 2022 was calculated by applying the estimated annual effective tax rate to year-to-date pre-tax book income and adjusting for discrete items that occurred during the period.
+UNIFI’s provision (benefit) for income taxes for the three months ended September 29, 2024 and October 1, 2023 was calculated by applying the estimated annual effective tax rate to year-to-date pre-tax book income and adjusting for discrete items that occurred during the period.

-The effective tax rate for the three months ended October 1, 2023 varied from the U.S. federal statutory rate primarily due to the U.S.-generated losses for which UNIFI does not expect to realize a future tax benefit.
+The effective tax rate for the three months ended September 29, 2024 and October 1, 2023 varied from the U.S. federal statutory rate primarily due to the U.S. generated losses for which UNIFI does not expect to realize a future tax benefit.

 During the three months ended October 1, 2023, the Internal Revenue Service (the “IRS”) audit of fiscal years 2014 through 2019 was concluded with a net refund of $